 The CMYK Queue is for standard print jobs that do not require a spot color.
 This queue assumes that the media being printed on is white.
-Use this Queue for printing on banner media, window cling, Presto!
+Use this Queue for printing on any white or light colored paper, banner media, window cling, Presto!
 Media and for Dye Sublimation prints.
-Note that for Dye Sublimation, there is an ICC Profile that is automatically loaded when this is selected.
+Note that for Dye Sublimation, there is an ICC Profile that can be used when this is selected.

 The Overprint Queue is for printing white as an overprint in one pass for reverse printing (typically used for transfer printing).
-For the iColor® 550, the white cartridge is placed in the first slot of the printer and the cyan cartridge is placed in the last slot of the printer.
-For the iColor® 500 and 600, the white cartridge is placed in the last slot of the printer and the cyan cartridge is placed in the first slot of the printer.
+For this configuration, the white and cyan cartridges are placed in the appropriate slot of your IColor printer.
 This configuration is for textile and hard surface transfer printing, where white is needed as an overprint, applied on top of all the other colors.
 When the image is pressed to the garment, the transfer sheet is flipped over and the white becomes the underprint.
 This is especially important where images have half tones and 100% transfer of the image can be problematic, or when there is white in the image that needs to show through on dark colored garments.

-The Underprint Queue is for right side printing and allows for printing white as an underprint in one pass (typically used for transparencies, clear labels, dark media, UniNet Aqua Clear media, or anything that is not heat pressed).
-For the iColor® 550, the white cartridge is placed in the last slot of the printer and the cyan cartridge is placed in the first slot of the printer and the cyan cartridge is placed in the last slot of the printer.
+The Underprint Queue is for right side printing and allows for printing white as an underprint in one pass (typically used for transparencies, clear labels, dark media or UniNet Aqua Clear paper).
 This is configured for 'Right Side Printing' where the white is printed first, as an underprint, all in one pass.
-For both Underprint and Overprint configuration, the RIP converts pure K colors to CMY composite black, and puts in white, not only as a background color, but also in the image where white or page white is specified.
+In this situation, the RIP converts pure K colors to CMY composite black, and puts in white, not only as a background color, but also in the image where white or page white is specified.